Evaluating risk when investing in mutual funds

 Investors would ideally like to avoid risk altogether, but that’s impossible.
 Risk and return are two sides of the same coin: You can't have one without the other.

-So, the question is not how to avoid risk, but how to manage it.
-Understanding how to evaluate risk can help you make choices that will help you survive changing market environments and work toward your long-term goals—while still being able to sleep at night.
+So, the question may not be how to avoid risk, but how to manage it.
+Understanding how to evaluate risk can help you make choices that may help you manage changing market environments and work toward your long-term goals—while still being able to sleep at night.

 Balancing risk and return